Strategic Communication & Innovation M.A. Requirements

 MCOM 5322 Multimedia Story Telling

-Course focused on a multimedia approach to storytelling in strategic communication practice.
-Students will learn the techniques of high-quality storytelling with photos, audio and video with a heavy emphasis on mobile technology, social media, and select apps currently in use in strategic communication.
+Course focuses on a multimedia approach to storytelling in strategic communication practice.
+Students will learn the techniques of high-quality storytelling with photos, audio and video with an emphasis on mobile technology, social media, select apps and with production techniques currently in use in strategic communication.

 MCOM 5324 Audience/Data Analysis & Reporting